As I found out more about celiac disease I read that the only definitive diagnosis of celiac disease was to have an intestinal biopsy.

-In my white paper, Testing and Diagnosis of Celiac Disease, I show you what tests are needed to obtain a diagnosis of celiac disease.
+In my guide, Testing and Diagnosis of Celiac Disease, I show you what tests are needed to obtain a diagnosis of celiac disease.

 The steps to find out if you have celiac disease can appear to be complicated, and I know, when you don’t feel healthy, those steps appear insurmountable.

-To help those who are struggling about what to do for a definitive diagnosis and thus a treatment plan, I urge you to download my white paper, Testing and Diagnosis of Celiac Disease.
+To help those who are struggling about what to do for a definitive diagnosis and thus a treatment plan, I urge you to download The Celiac Doctor’s Guide, Testing and Diagnosis of Celiac Disease.

 There you will find a flow chart to help you through the decision process.